SaileshK1103/Vaccine-Quest/readme.md

 - User Interface Requirement
 The game should have a simple, console-based interface that is easy to understand for users who are not familiar with complex gaming systems.

-### 5.Databse Design
+### 5.Database Design
-- Drop all tables except airport and country,creat new tables : game, element and port_contents.
+- Drop all tables except airport and country, and create new tables: game, element, and port_contents.
 Sql query as below:

 SET FOREIGN_KEY_CHECKS = 0;
 DROP TABLE IF EXISTS game;